ImperialCollegeLondon/rse-chemistry-hackathon/index.md

 Taken from <https://the-turing-way.netlify.app/reproducible-research/overview/overview-definitions.html>

-Reproducibility is just the beginning!
-But it underpins the .
+Reproducibility is just the beginning, but it underpins the goal of generalisable findings within a domain.

 ## An overview of technologies